Watershed Characterization and Land Use Planning

 - less likely damaged by development impacts to ecosystem or watershed processes.

 Where watershed characterization reveals major conflicts between ideal and actual land uses, planners and permit writers should acknowledge these conflicts and learn from these situations to reduce future siting conflicts.
 Local governments can and should use characterization information to support the development of local shoreline master plans and critical area ordinances.

 Guidance and Examples

 These examples demonstrate various applications of watershed

 characterization in land use planning, as well as Ecology’s guidance

 as it evolved over time.
 The most current methods are listed first,

 and earliest versions listed last.

 Sound Characterization Project

-This project will create a regional-scale tool that highlights
+This project developed a regional-scale tool that highlights

 the most important areas to protect, and restore, and those most